xian-sh/UniSDNet/rebuttal/R1_response_6_1.md

 On the one hand, observing the experimental results of our static module alone (ResMLP) compared with existing works (in Tables 1 and 4 of our manuscript), previous works have overlooked and performed insufficiently in extracting information from global static reviews.
 On the other hand, even if the static review information is missed and only basic cross-modal information is obtained, we achieve good video grounding results using the dynamic module (DTFNet) alone. **Effective information filtering method (DTFNet)** can still extract useful information.

 For convenience, we restate Table 4 of our manuscript in the following **Table R2**.
-Relatively speaking, the large performance improvement of a single module through the respective exploration of multimodal information has reached **saturation** (the R@1, IoU@0.3 of ResMLP and DTFNet are 73.57 and 74.56, respectively.).
+Relatively speaking, the large performance improvement of a single module through the respective exploration of multimodal information has reached **saturation** (for NLVG task, the R@1, IoU@0.3 of ResMLP and DTFNet are 73.57 and 74.56, respectively.).
-In this case, the R@1, IoU@0.7 of a single module increases from 73.57/74.56 to the final static-dynamic combination of 75.85, which is not a small improvement.
+In this case, the R@1, IoU@0.3 of a single module increases from 73.57/74.56 to the final static-dynamic combination of 75.85, which is not a small improvement.
 That's why the effect of combining ResMLP and DTFNet is not as much improved as employing them alone.
 This further demonstrates the effectiveness of our static and dynamic modules.